danplotkin/educational_notebooks/understanding_reinforcement_learning.md

 * Part I: Mastering Reinforcement Learning Conceptually
 * Part II: Implementing Reiforcement Learning in Python (*Not yet published*)

-By the end of this course, you will have a strong understanding on what reinforcement learning is, the mathematical foundation of reiforcement learning, Mardov Decision Process (MDP), Q-learning, Deep-Q Learning, and how you can implement all of these skills using python in a real world project!
+By the end of this course, you will have a strong understanding on what reinforcement learning is, the mathematical foundation of reiforcement learning, Markov Decision Process (MDP), Q-learning, Deep-Q Learning, and how you can implement all of these skills using python in a real world project!

 ## Prerequisites

 Before starting the Reinforcement Learning course, it's recommended to have the following skills and knowledge:

-1. **Basic Programming Skills:** Proficiency in a Python.
+1. **Basic Programming Skills:** Proficiency in Python.

 2. **Foundational Mathematics:** Understanding of basic calculus, linear algebra, and probability theory will be helpful for comprehending the algorithms and concepts.